tentacool9/reinforcement_learning_for_llms/README.md

+"""
-Reinforcement Learning For LLMS
+Reinforcement Learning for LLMs

-Since I can't recreate deepseek on my own PC I decided to learn the reinforcement learning mathematics and implement them myself using a different task than language modeling.
-If you want to understand something you need to do it yourself.
+Since running DeepSeek on my own PC is impractical, I decided to learn the mathematics of reinforcement learning (RL) and implement them from scratch on simpler tasks.
+The best way to understand something is to build it yourself.

-So in this notebook I build up RL from Q-learning on Tic-Tac-Toe to deepseek GRPO on Cartpole
+This notebook constructs RL concepts step by step, starting from Q-learning on Tic-Tac-Toe and progressing to advanced policy optimization methods like GRPO on the CartPole environment.

-*Table Of Contents:*
+# Table of Contents

--Tic Tac Toe - Two agents play tic tac toe against one another --Q-Learning
+## 1. Tic-Tac-Toe - Two agents play against one another
+- Q-Learning
---Monte Carlo Learning
+- Monte Carlo Learning

--Cartpole
+## 2. CartPole - Learning to balance a pole
+- Policy Gradient (REINFORCE)
---Policy Gradient - REINFORCE
+- Actor-Critic
---Actor Critic
---PPO
---GRPO
+- Proximal Policy Optimization (PPO)
+- Generalized Reinforcement Policy Optimization (GRPO)

+Each section introduces the RL algorithm, provides a mathematical explanation, and implements it in code.
+"""